What Is a 89 Police Code? 89 Police Code

 The 89 police code meaning for the police forces is Crime Against Nature.

 What Is Crime Against Nature?
-Police Code for Crime Against Nature
+89 Police Code Definition and Usage

 Alphabet For Police